 I often like to ask what came first – the stress or the Crohn's disease.
 It is a little like the chicken or the egg.
 I guess the best answer is it doesn't matter.
 What matters is you are stressed.

-I know ‘stressed out’ all seems a bit like old news but we're actually experiencing more stress now than we did when “I’m so stressed” was the catch cry.
+I know ‘stressed out’ seems a bit like old news but we're experiencing more stress now than we did when “I’m so stressed” was the catch cry.
 Most people report an increase in their stress levels over the last few years.
 No-one seems to be saying it’s getting easier.

 Add the impact a chronic illness like Crohn's disease adds to the mix and no wonder you feel like your chest is going to explode.
 And that is when you are feeling relatively well.